Mallard, Iowa

-Mallard is a city in Palo Alto County, Iowa, United States.
+Mallard is a small, incorporated rural village in Palo Alto County, Iowa, United States.
 The population was 257 at the time of the 2020 census.

 History

 Mallard got its start circa 1882, following construction of the Des Moines and Fort Dodge Railroad through that territory.
 The town was named by the railroad president, an avid hunter, from mallard ducks inhabiting the area ponds.